yokaiAG/Stage2019/README.md

 - PsiResults: results on the different datasets (psi model, psi emul, and comparisons between them).
 Also contains plots used for the journal and the internship report.

 ### Code
-- util.py: contains a few useful functions that are used by a lot of other programs.
-That is why you will see "import util" in most of the programs. `get_authors` returns an
+- `util.py`: contains a few useful functions that are used by a lot of other programs.
+That is why you will see "import util" in most of the programs.
+  - `get_authors` returns an
+  - blaba

 ### PsiResults